ozen/PyOptiX/README.md

 * CUDA and OptiX SDK's must be installed before installing PyOptiX.
 * `nvcc` must be in PATH.
-* CUDA, OptiX, and Boost.Python library paths must be in either ldconfig or `LD_LIBRARY_PATH` on Linux and `PATH` on Windows.
+* CUDA, OptiX, and Boost.Python library paths must be in either ldconfig or `LD_LIBRARY_PATH`.

 #### Using pip